Renewable Energy Expansion under Taxes and Subsidies: A Transmission Operator's Perspective

 We assume node 3 to have a high-demand profile while the other nodes have low-demand levels.
 Considering the demand definition through the inverse demand function, the low- or high-demand profiles imply steeper or milder slopes of the function curve, accordingly.
 The VRE availability factor is moderate and high at nodes 1 and 2, respectively, and low at node 3.
 For the sake of simplicity, we only assume a single scenario for demand and VRE availability eliminating the stochastic nature of the problem.
 As for the planning horizon, we consider two consecutive months.
 To model each month, we multiply hourly data by 720 (i.e., 30 days times 24 hours) to scale it to a month's equivalent.

-We consider alternative values for the total transmission capacity expansion budget (TEB), GenCos' generation infrastructure expansion budgets (GEB), carbon tax and renewable generation incentives.
+Alternative values for the total transmission capacity expansion budget (TEB), GenCos' generation infrastructure expansion budgets (GEB), and carbon tax and renewable generation incentives are considered.
 The renewable generation incentive is defined as a percentage of total cost reduction arising from installing additional VRE capacity that is subsidised.
 We performed a univariate sensitivity analysis to understand the impact of each of these mechanisms taken one at a time.
 Due to a high number of input parameters under analysis, we assume that the input parameters take the discrete values shown in Table \ref{tab: illustrative_case_input_parameters}, where the symbol ``M''(``B'') stands for million (billion).